Marriage and life partnership: The financial implications

 Death

-• 3b: Beneficiaries freely selectable (subject to obligatory statutory portions)
+• 3b: Beneficiaries freely selectable, subject to obligatory statutory portions where applicable

-• 3b: Beneficiaries freely selectable (subject to obligatory statutory portions)
+• 3b: Beneficiaries freely selectable, subject to obligatory statutory portions where applicable

-* applies to regular premium payments and one-time pension contributions
+* Applies to regular premium payments and one-time pension contributions, minimum duration of the contract: 10 years.

-If married: If Tom and Nina are married, they file jointly; their incomes are added together.
+If married: If Tom and Nina are married, they file their tax returns jointly.
+Their incomes are added together.
 The more they earn, the higher the tax rate.
-Since they both have earnings they pay more federal tax than they would if they were life partners.
-The Swiss Federal Tax Administration estimates that 700,000 married couples are currently affected by this so-called "marriage penalty" for direct federal tax.
+As they both have earnings, they pay more federal tax than they would if they were life partners.
+The Swiss Federal Tax Administration estimates around 700,000 married couples are currently affected by this so-called "marriage penalty" for direct federal tax.
 Efforts to change this situation have been underway for quite some time.

-Unregistered life partnership: Life partners file separate tax returns.
+Life partnership: Life partners file separate tax returns.
 They pay income and wealth tax individually.
-Unmarried couples have an advantage over married couples because the tax rate progression has less of an impact on them, particularly in the case of direct federal tax.
+Unmarried couples have an advantage over married couples because tax rate progression has less of an impact on them, particularly in the case of direct federal tax.

 Estate law

-If married: Swiss law regulates who receives what when someone dies.
+If married: Swiss law regulates who receives what, if someone dies and there is no testamentary disposition (will or testamentary contract).
 The spouse takes precedence.
 If Tom and Nina have children, the survivor of the two must share half the estate with the descendants, if any.
-If the deceased has no surviving children, the surviving spouse receives more — three quarters.
+If the deceased has no surviving children, the surviving spouse receives the entire sum.

 Life partnership: If Tom and Nina are not married, the law does not provide for any inheritance.
-The statutory laws of descent and distribution apply in case of death, these favor the descendants in terms of precedence.
-If there are no children and no testamentary contract or will, the deceased's estate goes to the parents.
-It is thus recommended that life partners name each other as beneficiary to avoid the survivor being left with nothing in case of death.
+The statutory laws of descent and distribution apply in case of death, and these favor the descendants in terms of precedence.
+If there are no children and no testamentary contract or will, the deceased person's estate goes to the parents.
+It is thus recommended that life partners name each other as beneficiary to avoid the survivor being left with nothing in the event of death.
+According to the law, the children of the deceased inherit at least half, and the compulsory portion for parents is abolished.
+Those without children can make the surviving life partner their sole heir.

 Life partnership contracts

-Nina and Tom's financial adviser suggests a life partnership contract as a solution.
-This contract regulates what support funding is to be provided from which bank accounts and in what proportions household and housing costs and assets are to be shared.
-The adviser also recommends making a list of their assets and property items and implementing medical powers of attorney.
-He gives them the forms for applying to their pension fund for a partner's pension (notification of life partnership and specification of death benefit beneficiary).
+Nina and Tom's pension advisor suggests a life partnership contract as a solution.
+This contract regulates what support funding is to be provided from which bank accounts, and in what proportions household and housing costs and assets are to be shared.
+The pension adviser also recommends making a list of their assets and property items and implementing medical powers of attorney.
+Nina and Tom's pension fund offer partner pensions.
+The pension advisor gives the pair the necessary forms to submit an application for a partner pension to their pension fund (notification of life partnership and specification of death benefit beneficiary).
 With a partner's pension, Nina and Tom can name each other as beneficiary in the event that one of them should die.
-Their pension adviser also recommends implementing a will and living will as well as taking out life insurance.
-"It's not the most streamlined solution," he agrees, giving an encouraging smile upon seeing the long faces of Nina and Tom.
+Their pension advisor also recommends implementing a will and living will as well as taking out life insurance.
+"It's not the most streamlined solution," the pension advisor agrees, giving an encouraging smile upon seeing the long faces of Nina and Tom.
+"Should you wish to marry, I would still also recommend you organize a will, life insurance and living will."

 What does their pension fund require after they get married?